OpenJDK: Release of the class library

 Following their promise to release a Java Development Kit (JDK) based almost completely on free and open-source code in the first half of 2007, Sun released the complete source code of the Java Class Library under the GPL on May 8, 2007, except for some limited parts that had been licensed to Sun by third parties and Sun was unable to re-license under the GPL.
 Included in the list of encumbered parts were several major components of the Java graphical user interface (GUI).
 Sun stated that it planned to replace the remaining proprietary components with alternative implementations and to make the class library completely free.

 When initially released in May 2007, 4% of the OpenJDK class library remained proprietary.
-By the appearance of OpenJDK 6 in May 2008, less than 1% (the SNMP implementation, which is not part of the Java specification) remained, making it possible to build OpenJDK without any binary plugs.
+By the release in May 2008 of OpenJDK 6, less than 1% (the Simple Network Management Protocol (SNMP) implementation, which is not part of the Java specification) remained, making it possible to build OpenJDK without any binary plugs.
 The binary plug requirement was later dropped from OpenJDK 7 as part of b53 in April 2009.

 This was made possible, over the course of the first year, by the work of Sun Microsystems and the OpenJDK community.
 Each encumbrance was either released as free and open-source software or replaced with an alternative.
-Beginning in December 2010, all the so-called binary plugs were replaced by open-source replacements, making the whole JDK open sourced and the binary plugs not necessary anymore.
+Beginning in December 2010, all the so-called binary plugs were replaced by open-source software replacements, making the whole JDK open sourced and the binary plugs not necessary anymore.